EricaDaSilvaCorreia/Sparta-Sinatra-ERB/README.md

 ##### Take-Aways :

 I think it went really well, better than I thought it would to be honest.
-Pretty happy wit the progress so far.
+Pretty happy with the progress so far.
 Once I got everything set up the rest went relatively smoothly, which was great.

 Though it  was already clear before, Sinatra kind of emphasised this for me : A typo helped end WWII, it can also break your code. don't underestimate the power typos, if it doesn't need to be there it will only get in the way!!